fastforwardlabs/mdffreport12/src/03-technical.md

 ### Selecting a Model

 There are several factors that can influence the primary approach taken when it comes to detecting anomalies.
-These include the data type (time series vs non-time series, stationary vs non-stationary, univariate versus multivariate, low dimensional vs high dimensional), latency requirements, uncertainty reporting, and accuracy requirements.
+These include the data properties (time series vs non-time series, stationary vs non-stationary, univariate versus multivariate, low dimensional vs high dimensional), and business or application requirements (latency, uncertainty reporting, and accuracy).
 More importantly, deep learning methods are not always the best approach!
 To provide a framework for navigating this space, we offer the following recommendations (footnote: linear models are mentioned below and refer to approaches such as AR, MA, ARMA, ARIMA, SARIMA, VAR models).

-#### Data Properties:
+#### Data Properties

 ##### Time series data
 As discussed in the previous sections, it is important to correctly discretize